 The obligation to publish a prospectus does not apply to offers of securities to the public in the State of the following types of securities:

-- shares issued in connection with a takeover by way of exchange provided that the document is available containing information which the Central Bank is satisfied is equivalent to prospectus;
+- shares issued in connection with a takeover by way of exchange provided that the document is available containing information that the Central Bank is satisfied is equivalent to a prospectus;

 - shares offered, or offered free of charge to existing shareholders, and dividends paid out in the form of shares provided a document is available containing information on the nature and number of the shares and the reasons and details for the offer;